 Systemic racialization describes a dynamic system that produces and replicates racial ideologies, identities and inequities.
 Systemic racialization is the well-institutionalized pattern of discrimination that cuts across major political, economic and social organizations in a society.

-Public attention to racism is generally focused on the symptoms (such as a racist slur by an individual) rather than the system of racial inequity.
+Public attention to racism is generally focused on the symptoms (such as a racist slur or the adultification of Black women and girls by an individual or group) rather than the system of racial inequity.

 Racial Privilege and Racial Oppression